 Computers have learned to predict survival in patients with a heart condition more accurately than is possible today.
 In the future, this may help doctors to identify patients at greatest risk of death earlier and treat them more intensively straight away.

 “This is the first time computers have interpreted heart scans to accurately predict how long patients will live.
-It could transform the way doctors treat heart patients,” says Declan O’Regan, of the MRC Laboratory of Medical Sciences (LMS) and who led the research, published today in the journal Radiology.
+It could transform the way doctors treat heart patients,” says Declan O’Regan, of the MRC London Institute of Medical Sciences (LMS) and who led the research, published today in the journal Radiology.

 “The computer is up to 80% accurate at predicting survival at one year.
 A doctor equipped with this new cardiac imaging approach would therefore be able to make more informed judgements about outcome than if they were relying only on current ways to investigate patient data.”